Jan21493/Linkplay/amplifier-adjust.md

 | Master | 26dB   | 20k   | 100k  | 30k (default setting for Arylic PCB) |
 | Master | 32dB   | 39k   | 100k  | 15k |

 R1 in TPA3116D2 data sheet is R19 in Arylic PCB and R2 is R18.
-The arrows n the following schema for the Arlyic pcb are pointing to these resistors.
+The arrows in the following schema for the Arlyic pcb are pointing to these resistors.

 ![Arylic Up2Stream Amp TPA3116D2 Power Amplifier](https://github.com/Jan21493/Linkplay/assets/25911411/34e3e97c-ece0-4dd1-812d-55a416b5fb12)